KarolS/millfork/docs/api/custom-platform.md

     * `inline` - inline functions automatically by default, default is `false`.

     * `ipo` - enable interprocedural optimization, default is `false`.

+    * `lenient_encoding` - allow for automatic substitution of invalid characters in string literals using the default encodings, default is `false`.

 #### `[allocation]` section